 DHS currently offers three methods of payment:

 NOTE: Paying the fee online with a credit card or through Western Union is much faster than paying by mail.
 You will receive a receipt immediately after submitting payment and can move through the process much more quickly.
+Citizens of Nigeria, Ghana, Gambia, Kenya and Cameroon can only pay the SEVIS fee via check, money order, or Western Union.

 How to Pay the SEVIS Fee